 You may also like Just in time for the beautiful Deadvlei

 What goes down must come up

 If you’ve seen the sunset you do want to make sure that it rises as well.
 Therefore we visited the canyon one more time the next morning.
 While you don’t really think about sunset or sunrise back in The Netherlands (if you can actually see the sun) it’s completely different in Namibia.
-Slowly but surely the sun rose above the mountains and lit up the Fish River Canyon.
-The home made coffee from the ‘rolling kitchen’ made it a perfect day even before breakfast.
+Slowly but surely the sun rose above the mountains in Namibia and lit up the Fish River Canyon.
+The homemade coffee from the ‘rolling kitchen’ made it a perfect day even before breakfast.